shakir5154/City-Temperature-Analysis-in-Stata/README.md

 # City Temperature Analysis in Stata

 This repository contains an in-depth analysis of U.S. city temperature data using Stata.
-As part of my MS Economics journey, this project showcases my proficiency in data analysis, statistical techniques, and visualization.
+This project showcases my proficiency in data analysis, statistical techniques, and visualization.

 ## Objectives
 - Perform descriptive and regression analyses on climate-related variables.